 While we believe that our opinions set forth herein are supported by sound analysis of existing law, we found no reported cases containing all the material facts and circumstances that are present in this transaction.
 In particular, we found no reported cases that specifically address the meaning of the terms "finance" and "one or more projects" under Section 902(2)(E) of the Bankruptcy Code.
 In rendering our opinions, we have thus relied on cases discussing certain of the facts and circumstances that are present in this transaction and on secondary authorities, including legislative history and legal commentaries, discussing the treatment of municipal bonds in bankruptcy.
 We also note that certain of the cases and authorities we have examined are arguably inconsistent with the opinions expressed herein, but we believe that those cases and authorities are distinguishable and should not control a court's analysis.
-Consequently, the opinions set forth herein are not a guarantee of a particular outcome or result but an opinion as to the decision a court should reach if the issue were properly presented to it and the court followed the applicable existing legal principles.
+Consequently, the opinions set forth herein are not a guarantee of a particular outcome or result but an opinion as to the decision a court would reach if the issue were properly presented to it and the court followed the applicable existing legal principles.
 The recipients of this opinion letter should take these limitations into account in analyzing the bankruptcy risks associated with the Financing.
 The foregoing opinions are expressly subject to there being no fact material to this opinion letter that has not been communicated to us.

-We also note that bankruptcy courts have broad equitable powers and that municipalities are given considerable discretion in chapter 9 cases to manage their property and affairs as a result of Constitutional limitations on the power of federal courts to impair a State's authority to control its municipalities.
+We also note that bankruptcy courts have broad equitable powers and that municipalities are given considerable discretion in chapter 9 cases to manage their property and affairs as a result of Constitutional limitations on the power of federal courts to impair a state's authority to control its municipalities.
 These considerations may allow a bankruptcy court properly to, among other things, authorize the Board's use of property in its bankruptcy case that is subject to the valid liens of bondholders or to order the continuation of the automatic stay or to issue a supplemental injunction to stay the payment of bonds or the use of the Board's property notwithstanding such property's status as special revenues or the applicability of Section 922(d) of the Bankruptcy Code.
-Moreover, proceedings the Pledged Revenues would be property of the Board acquired before the commencement of its bankruptcy case such that Section 552(a) of the Bankruptcy Code would not affect the continuing validity of the Trustee's liens on such revenues.
-In addition, the Pledged Revenues would be held by the Trustee in a segregated account, and thus likely to be considered subject to a perfected lien.
-Accordingly, in this situation, the Trustee would be entitled to assert the various rights of a secured creditor, as discussed herein, with respect to such Pledged Revenues.
-We do not conclude, however, that the Pledged Revenues are special revenues under Section 902(2) of the Bankruptcy Code and we express no opinion regarding the potential impact of the automatic stay upon the Trustee's ability to apply the Pledged Revenues to payment of the Bonds or regarding the ability of the Board to utilize such Pledged Revenues in its bankruptcy case, subject to providing adequate protection to the Trustee.

-for reorganization under the Bankruptcy Code are usually complex multilateral negotiations with the threat of protracted litigation before the bankruptcy court as a forum.
+Moreover, proceedings for reorganization under the Bankruptcy Code are usually complex multilateral negotiations with the threat of protracted litigation before the bankruptcy court as a forum.
 This atmosphere is sometimes utilized to induce compromise and settlement of even strong legal positions.
 The risk of confirmation of a chapter 9 plan of adjustment that involves a negotiated outcome cannot be addressed by a legal opinion.